varunishad/Service_Oriented_Architecture/Service_Oriented_Architecture.md

     - service broker, service registry
     - service requester/consumer

-  - The service provider works parallely with the service registry, questioning why and how the services are being offered such as security, availability, what to charge, etc.
+  - The service provider works simultaneously with the service registry, questioning why and how the services are being offered such as security, availability, what to charge, etc.

   - The service broker accumulates information regarding the services which are available to those requesting it.
 The scope of the service broker is determined by whoever implements it.